There are 2 possible reasons you’re reading this blog.

 - Images and Videos –

 - Create a catchy featured image for your blog post, either in a photo editing software (Photoshop, GIMP, etc.) if you have the skills, or Canvas if you need an easy to use web program.
-Check out our Blog on some of these programs and resources.

 - Typeface – not a lot of bloggers consider this if they have text on their graphics but this can make or break an image in my personal opinion.